nathan-barry/nathan.rs/content/posts/research-log.md

 +++
 {{< katex >}}{{< /katex >}}

 > Here are some notes I wrote over this topic.
-I've switched my master's thesis to a different topic, but there are many interesting research directions to explore in this area.
+I've switched my master's thesis to a different topic, but there were many interesting research directions I found in this area.